What Are the Warning Signs of Elder Abuse?

 - Making up implausible stories about how an injury occurred

-Financial Abuse Warning Signs
+Signs of Financial Abuse

-Signs of financial abuse of an elder include:
+Common signs of financial abuse include:

 Signs of sexual abuse of an elder include: